JohnBaracuda/com.baracuda.auto-linker/readme.md

 ### Manual

-Download the latest release from GitHub and copy the unzipped folder into `<vault>/.obsidian/plugins/`, then reload Obsidian.
+Download the latest release from GitHub and copy the unzipped folder into `<vault>/.obsidian/plugins/`, then reload Obsidian and enable the plugin under  `Settings/Community Plugins/Baracuda Linker`

 ## Usage